janetiqal/Homework-03/README.md

 I realized I needed to create a variable on the global scope in order to concatenate the new password with each prompt the user answers.
 I named this variable possibleCharacters.
 I created function numbers() in order to ask the user if they would like numbers generated in new password.
 I used the confirm boxes in order to make the conditions statements easier because it assigns the variable a boolean value.
 I did the same with the function upperCaseLetters() and function specialCharacters().
 If the user clicks confirm, the password would generate with the corresponding character.

+The generatePassword function calls on the 4 seperate functions and then a locally scoped variable called password is set equal to the possible character string.
+The possible character array is randomized in the generatePassword function using the multiple Math methods.
+The string variable, password is returned.

+I had trouble figuring out how to add the results of the 4 functions together in the generate password function.
+Using the .push method and the spread operator was one solution for the issue I faced.

 ## Link to My Work
 https://github.com/janetiqal/Homework-03